Thalys: Market

 All figures in millions.
 Revenue in millions of euros.

 Accessibility

-Thalys trains are wheelchair-accessible, with the assistance of the train staff.
-Bicycles are not allowed on Thalys unless disassembled or packed in a special wrap.
-Folding bikes are allowed.
+Thalys trains were wheelchair-accessible, with the assistance of the train staff.
+Bicycles were not allowed on Thalys unless disassembled or packed in a special wrap.
+Folding bikes were allowed.

-In February 2020, Thalys announced that its new first-and-last mile travel service 'My Driver by Thalys's enables passengers can choose between around 50 local taxi fleets to complete their rail journeys.
+In February 2020, Thalys announced that its new first-and-last mile travel service 'My Driver by Thalys's enabled passengers to choose between around 50 local taxi fleets to complete their rail journeys.